lhbikos/ReC_MultivModel/docs/08-CPA.md

 #### Analysis #1:  A simple moderation

-We are asking, "Does GRI centrality moderate the relationship between gendered racial microaggressiona and disengagement coping?
+We are asking, "Does GRI centrality moderate the relationship between gendered racial microaggressions and disengagement coping?

 Y = disengagement coping
 X = gendered racial microaggressions